Benchmarking Large Language Models for Cryptanalysis and Side-Channel Vulnerabilities: Appendix

 The Rail Fence Cipher (key space: n-1, where n is message length) sits somewhere on the easier side of medium difficulty.
 Its decryption becomes increasingly complex with increasing message length (and number of rails accordingly) and grows due to combinatorial nature of multiple valid rail arrangements.
 The Vigenere Cipher (Medium) uses a repeating key to shift letters, with a key space of $26^m$ where m is the length of the key.
 Its complexity arises from the need to determine the key length and the key itself, making it more resistant to frequency analysis than simple substitution ciphers.

-Similarly, Playfair cipher (Medium) uses a 5x5 key grid setup resulting in a substantial key space of $26!$ possible arrangements.
+Similarly, Playfair cipher (Medium) uses a 5x5 key grid setup resulting in a substantial key space of $25!$ possible arrangements.
 Its operational complexity is $O(n)$ for both encryption and decryption as each character pair requires only constant-time matrix lookups.
-Playfair is classified as medium due to its resistance to simple frequency analysis and the computational effort required for key search (i.e. 26! arrangements).
+Playfair is classified as medium due to its resistance to simple frequency analysis and the computational effort required for key search (i.e. 25! arrangements).

 RSA (Hard) is a public-key encryption algorithm that relies on the mathematical difficulty of factoring large numbers.
-Its complexity is $O(n^3)$ due to the modular exponentiation involved in encryption and decryption.
-The security of RSA comes from its large key space and the computational infeasibility of breaking it without the private key.
+Considering runtime brute-force, its complexity is $O(n^3)$ due to the modular exponentiation involved in encryption and decryption.
+However, breaking RSA (recovering the private key) reduces to integer factoring, for which the best classical attacks \citet{briggs1998introduction}'s the General Number Field Sieve (GNFS) run in sub‑exponential time in the modulus size rather than polynomial time.
+In practice RSA security is therefore expressed in terms of modulus bit length (e.g., 2048 bits) and the infeasibility of known factoring methods for those sizes.

-While AES (Hard) has an $O(n)$ time complexity for encryption/decryption operations, its security derives from an enormous key space ($2^{128}$, $2^{192}$, or $2^{256}$, depending on key size) combined with sophisticated mathematical properties that make cryptanalysis computationally infeasible.
-In addition, AES's security also depends on its round-based structure and strong avalanche effect, making it resistant to both classical and modern cryptanalytic attacks.
+AES (Hard) is a symmetric block cipher whose encryption/decryption cost is linear in the number of 128‑bit blocks processed (i.e., per‑block operations are constant time), so operational runtime is essentially proportional to message length.
+Its cryptographic strength comes from the large brute‑force key spaces ($2^{128}$, $2^{192}$, or $2^{256}$ for AES‑128/192/256) together with design properties (round structure, diffusion/confusion, and resistance to known structural attacks) that make practical cryptanalysis infeasible.
+Note also that generic quantum search, termed Grover’s algorithm~\cite{grover1996fast} would only square‑root the key‑search cost, reducing a $2^n$ brute‑force effort to roughly $2^{n/2}$, which is why larger symmetric keys are recommended in post‑quantum planning.